Port Pirie Surrounds

 Port Pirie Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Port Pirie Surrounds, as per the latest Census, was 94.4% houses and 5.6% other dwellings.
-In comparison, Non-Metro SA had 89.8% houses and 10.2% other dwellings.
-Home ownership in Port Pirie Surrounds was 48.9%, with mortgaged dwellings at 36.0% and rented ones at 15.1%.
-The median monthly mortgage repayment was $997, higher than Non-Metro SA's average of $888.
-The median weekly rent in Port Pirie Surrounds was $200, compared to Non-Metro SA's $182.
-Nationally, mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.
+The dwelling structure in Port Pirie Surrounds, as per the latest Census, consisted of 94.4% houses and 5.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro SA's 89.8% houses and 10.2% other dwellings.
+Home ownership in Port Pirie Surrounds stood at 48.9%, with the rest being mortgaged (36.0%) or rented (15.1%).
+The median monthly mortgage repayment was $997, higher than Non-Metro SA's average of $888 but significantly lower than the national average of $1,863.
+The median weekly rent in Port Pirie Surrounds was $200, compared to Non-Metro SA's $182 and the national figure of $375.

 Frequently Asked Questions - Housing